P-Shivkumar/MiniEditor/README.md

-# MiniEditor
+# TextEditor (using GTK+ 2.0)
-I have created an editor like vim using ncurses library.
-It is able to insert the text on command (ESC + i).
-It can also read the text from any file and show it on to the window.
-I have written the code for save text (after inserting more text) into file but currently it's not working.
+I have created an text editor like gedit using GTK library.
+It can open a existing file, creat a new file, save the changes, can do many operations like inserting at cursor, cut, copy, paste, delete, find , find and replace, go to line etc.
-       I will write code for
+       To install my software you have to download it first, and then
-    1) inserting at the cursor without disturbing other text
+       1) type 'make' in terminal
-    2) delete word
+       2) type './project'  or './project <filename>'
-    3) delete line
+       3) text editor is opened
-    4) copy word/line and paste at cursor position
+       4) to close text editor use ctrl+q or quit in file menu